 - Be wary of accepting invitations from strangers.
 Criminals presenting themselves as friendly locals invite tourists into private homes where they are coerced into playing card games.
 Travellers have lost large amounts of money, sometimes at gun point.
 See

 - Penalties for drug offences, including those involving 'soft drugs', are severe.
 See

 Entry and exit

 You'll need a visa to visit Cambodia.

 Cambodian Ministry of Foreign Affairs and International Cooperation.
-E-visas are valid for entry through Phnom Penh International Airport, Siem Reap International Airport, Cham Yeam (Koh Kong), Poipet (Banteay Meanchey) and Bavet (Svay Rieng).
+E-visas are valid for entry through the Phnom Penh, Siem Reap and Sihanoukville International Airports, and Cham Yeam (Koh Kong), Poipet (Banteay Meanchey), Bavet (Svay Rieng) and Tropaeng Krael (Stung Treang).
 E-visas aren't accepted at other entry points.

 Tourist visas are also available on arrival at air and land entry points that are open to foreigners, including those where e-visas are accepted.

 Tourist visas are valid for thirty days.
 For longer stays, or if you're travelling to Cambodia for a purpose other than tourism, you'll need to arrange a visa in advance through the nearest

 Day trips (arriving and departing on the same day) aren't permitted, except when arriving and departing via Phnom Penh International Airport.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest